daliyaahmed/CW2024/README.md

 16. *Added Restart window*: Once user wins the game, a window will show up that will give you options to go either to level one, two , three, four, or quit.
 It also shows a cool blood splatter on the screen.
 17. *Blood Splatter*: I did that using the shapes to display that look and made sure that the circles were randomized, so every time the Restart window displays user gets a different blood splatter pattern.
 18. *Arcade-like Font*: I added Astroz font for my whole game.
 It amplified my whole gaming experience.
-19. *

-•
-•
-•
-•
+19. *Added Sounds*: I added an upbeat background sound and when user fires a projectile, I added a cool shooting sound.
+20. *Added Confetti in Win Image*: Once the winImage is displayed, the circles meaning the confetti will drop from the top of the screen.

 ## Implemented but Not Working Properly:
-List any features that have been implemented but are not working correctly.
-Explain the issues you encountered, and if possible, the steps you took to address them.
+1. Banners overlap with the bullets and planes
+2. In level four, when the pause button is pressed, the time remaining doesn't stop other than that it works.
 ## Features Not Implemented:
-•
+1. *User's Shield*: User's shield will help protect the user form the enemies' projectiles.
+2. *Explosion* : When user plane and enemy plane collide, an explosion will occur between them.
+3. *Add Sound for winGame and loseGame* : After losing the game, there would have been sounds that come to celebrate.
+4. *

 ## New Java Classes:
- Enumerate any new Java classes that you introduced for the assignment.
-Include a brief description of each class's purpose and its location in the code.
-*Implemented FullScreenHandler*: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.
+**Implemented FullScreenHandler**: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.

+**PafPlanes class**:
+The PafPlane class represents a specialized enemy plane in Level 3 of the game, serving as an Easter egg inspired by the Pakistani Air Force (PAF).
+This class extends the FighterPlane class and introduces unique features and behaviors tailored for the level's gameplay dynamics.
+Location: com.example.demo.actors.l3enemies.PafPlane
+**PafPlanePool class**:
+ Implements an object pool for managing PafPlane instances, enabling efficient reuse of these objects to optimize performance and memory usage during gameplay.
+ Location:com.example.demo.actors.l3enemies.PafPlanePool
+**BlueJet class**:
+ Represents a level four enemy plane that moves vertically between specified bounds and fires projectiles at a predefined rate.
+This class includes customizable movement bounds, damage handling, and projectile firing logic tailored for level four gameplay.
+ Location:com.example.demo.actors.l4enemies.BlueJet
+**GreenJet class**:
+ Represents a level four enemy plane that moves vertically within specified bounds and fires projectiles at a defined rate.
+It includes functionality for customizable movement limits, projectile firing, and damage handling tailored to enhance level four gameplay.
+**WhiteJet class**:
+Represents a level four enemy plane that moves vertically within defined bounds and fires projectiles at a random firing rate.
+It is designed to challenge players with dynamic movement and targeted projectile attacks while handling damage and state updates efficiently.
+Location:com.example.demo.actors.l4enemies.WhiteJet
+**L4EnemyFactory class**:
+Manages the creation, spawning, and behavior of enemies for level 4 of the game, including handling collisions and win conditions.
+It supports spawning three enemy types (BlueJet, WhiteJet, and GreenJet), tracks enemy kills, and determines when the level is complete.
+Location:
+**Main Menu class**:
+ The MainMenu class manages the main menu interface of the game, providing options to play, view a guide, or quit the application.
+It features a visually engaging design with a fullscreen background, neon-styled buttons, and dynamic resizing for different screen dimensions.

+**

 ## Modified Java Classes:
 List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were necessary.
+**FighterPlane class**:
+**Boss class**:
+**ActiveActorDestructible class**:
+**ActiveActor class**:
 *Refactored Gamev Over Image* : The game over image's configuration was changed to show up properly, since it was very zoomed in before.
 *Implemented FullScreenHandler*: This class helps resize the stage the second the game opens, helped my game have a singular class dealing with the Screen Height and Width logic to lessen the issues that I was dealing with throughout the game.
 *Better Precision for the Level One*: The objects' heights were decreased to a certain height so the bullets would be hitting targets more precisely.